 - 15g fresh root ginger, peeled and finely chopped

-- ½ tsp ground star anise or Chinese five-spice
+- ½ teaspoon ground star anise or Chinese five-spice

 - 15g plain flour

 - 275ml vegetable stock (made with ½ cube)